-It is helpful to report the sighting of a plant or animal that is a known invader, or that you suspect may be a new invasive species in your area.
+It is helpful to report the sighting of a plant or animal that is a known invader, or that you suspect may be a new invasive species in your area of California.

 Filling out an Invasive Species Sighting Report Form will provide necessary information to the appropriate agencies mentioned below.

 If possible, take detailed photographs of the plant or animal.
 Including something of commonly known size in the photo is helpful for comparison (for example, a coin, eyeglasses, or a camera lens cover).
 Taking photos of the immediate environment where the sighting occurred and key landmarks for finding the site is also often helpful.